Lennaayy/fyp/README.md

 conda list
 ```

+### Other Packages

+Pytesseract is another package used in this project, the exe can be downloaded on the Github [here](https://github.com/UB-Mannheim/tesseract/wiki)

+Make sure to install for all users

 ## Usage

 After the installation of the game and environment, I'd recommend using the [Visual Studio Code IDE](https://code.visualstudio.com/) to run this program.